 What’s your go-to source for trivia questions for your ESL classes?
 Or, have you used this book?
-Leave a comment below and let us know what you think.
+Leave a comment below and let us know what you think about it.
 We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Twitter, or Pinterest.
 It’ll help other busy teachers, like yourself find this trivia for elementary students.